-What I always do is look at the lower ratings to see if there are thing that comes back more than normal.
+What I always do is look at the lower ratings to see if there are things that come back more than normal.
 With about 15% of the buyers gave it a low rating I had a few things to read.

 What I found were mostly the same problems I found in my other Camp Chef pellet grill reviews.
 Things like temperature swings, assembly problems, customer service.

 After looking at the higher ratings and kind of leaving out the very good and very bad I think that the overall customer is pretty happy with this pellet grill.

 I read in the reviews that the smoke flavor is not as strong as when you use a regular smoker.
 This is something I also read in other Pellet grill reviews I did.

 Every product and the Camp Chef Woodwind is no exception, had pros and cons.
 Here you can find the ones I think are most important to know.